prisma/vim-prisma/README.md

 # Prisma support for Vim

-This plugin is provides file detection and syntax highlighting support for [Prisma](https://github.com/prisma/prisma) in Vim.
+This plugin provides file detection and syntax highlighting support for [Prisma](https://github.com/prisma/prisma) in Vim.

 # Installation